Home Inspection Preparation With Radon Measurement

 1) All the utilities (electric, water, and gas) must be operational upon our arrival at the home.
 The inspector will NOT turn on any service person disconnect switches, utilities, valves, or circuit breakers.
 He will not light pilots or plug-in anything powered by electricity.
 There are no exceptions.

-4.)
-If the electricity is not on, I can not test or operate the electrical system or any components powered by electricity.
+a.
+If the electricity is not on, I cannot test or operate the electrical system or any components powered by electricity.

 IN ORDER FOR RADON MEASUREMENT TO BE PERFORMED

 B. PLEASE check with the owner to determine if there are any special places or areas where they do NOT want the radon canister placed.
 Unless you advise the radon measurement technician PRIOR to the moment the radon canister is placed, the canister will be placed in a location using the technician’s professional judgment in accordance with state rules and regulations.
-Under NO circumstances will the technician return to the site to move the canister without payment of an additional $50 fee.
+Under NO circumstances will the technician return to the site to move the canister.
 Once the technician leaves, the canister must remain in place undisturbed until it is picked up (up to six days later).